 - In another bowl, mix together the flour and the baking powder.

 - Add to the butter mixture and mix briefly.

-- Fold 2/3 of the cherries into the batter.
+- Fold ⅔ of the fruit into the batter.

-- Give the batter into the prepared loaf pan.
+- Transfer the batter to the prepared loaf pan.

-- Plop the remaining cherries on top of the batter and sprinkle everything with some sugar, preferably (but not mandatory) brown sugar.
+- Plop the remaining fruit on top and sprinkle with sugar, preferably (but not mandatory) brown sugar.

-- Bake the fresh cherry cake in the preheated oven for 50-60 minutes or until a toothpick inserted in the middle of the cake comes out clean.
+- Bake for 50-60 minutes or until a toothpick inserted in the middle of the cake comes out clean.